mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

-\TMCrevise{ While mmWave radars are effective in estimating object depth along the radial direction, they exhibit limited accuracy in capturing motion along the horizontal and vertical (tangential) directions \cite{qian20203d, zhang2023push}.
-To overcome this limitation, we incorporate an event camera, which, despite having comparable latency, operates based on a fundamentally different sensing principle.
-Thanks to its high spatial resolution, the event camera enhances object detection and effectively complements the mmWave radar by providing accurate motion information in the tangential plane. }
+\RR{ \textbf{Drawback of mmWave Radar.} Although mmWave radars are effective for estimating object depth along the radial direction, their accuracy degrades when capturing motion in the horizontal and vertical (tangential) directions \cite{zhang2023push}.
+To address this limitation, we integrate an event camera, which features comparable latency but relies on a fundamentally different sensing mechanism.
+With its high spatial and temporal resolution, the event camera enhances object detection and provides precise motion information in the tangential plane, effectively complementing the mmWave radar. }